gflow913-gif/codenight99-bot/README.md

 The bot will automatically:
 - Scan for codes when it starts
 - Scan every 3 hours thereafter
-- Respond to `!check` command for manual scans
+- Respond to `/check` slash command for manual scans

 ## How It Works